ember-learn/guides-source/guides/release/components/arguments-and-attributes.md

 />
 ```

-Note that if you do _not_ wrap literal values in double curlies, they are
+Note that if you do _not_ wrap literal values in double curly brackets, they are
 treated as strings, like standard HTML attributes:

 ```handlebars